Ken Venturi

-Early years and amateur career
+Early life and amateur career

 Born in San Francisco, California, Venturi learned to play golf at an early age, and developed his game at Harding Park Golf Course and other public courses in the Bay Area.
 He attended Lincoln High School and was the San Francisco high school golf champion in 1948 and 1949.
 Venturi also attended San José State University, where he was a member of the Spartan men's golf team from 1951 through 1953.

 In the early 1950s, he was a pupil of Byron Nelson, and was also influenced by playing partner Ben Hogan.
 Venturi won the California State Amateur Championship in 1951 and 1956, serving in the U.S. Army in Korea and Europe in the interim.

 Venturi first gained national attention at age 24; while still an amateur, he finished second in the Masters in 1956, one shot behind Jack Burke Jr., Venturi led after each of the first three rounds in an attempt to become the first-ever amateur to win the Masters, but shot a final round 80 and relinquished a four-shot lead.
-Through 2022, no amateur has won the Masters.
+Through 2024, no amateur has won the Masters.